Lilianada/Lilyslab/Content/writings/escaping-the-rabbithole-problem.md

 We've all been there: you open your browser to research something specific – maybe a JavaScript framework or a design pattern.
 Three hours later, you find yourself with 37 open tabs spanning everything from the original topic to cutting-edge design trends to fascinating creators you've never heard of before.
 Somewhere along the way, you fell down a rabbithole.

-As I've been [[cultivating-my-digital-garden|building my digital garden]], I've come to celebrate these rabbitholes as one of my primary sources of inspiration and discovery.
+As I've been [cultivating my digital garden](/cultivating-my-digital-garden), I've come to celebrate these rabbitholes as one of my primary sources of inspiration and discovery.
 The idea for this digital garden itself, many of the designs I've implemented, and the most interesting people I follow all came from unexpected journeys down various rabbitholes.
 They represent our natural tendency to explore connections between ideas – the very essence of creative thinking.

 ### The Anatomy of a Rabbithole